 and for every $i=2,\ldots,n$,

 (Obviously this definition of maximality and the assumptions on the $F_{(i),m+k}$ are useless when $n=1$.)
-Thanks to the choice of $\alpha$ and remark \ref{Adifiso} we know that each $A_{\frac{D_{i,1}}{w_i}}$ is invertible, so we can solve any $F_{(i),m+r}$ of maximal support in terms of $F_{(i),m+r-1}$ and $\tilde{F}$, for $r=0,\ldots,d-w_0-1$, over all the possible support of the corresponding equation.
+Thanks to the choice of $\alpha$ and Remark \ref{Adifiso} we know that each $A_{\frac{D_{i,1}}{w_i}}$ is invertible, so we can solve any $F_{(i),m+r}$ of maximal support in terms of $F_{(i),m+r-1}$ and $\tilde{F}$, for $r=0,\ldots,d-w_0-1$, over all the possible support of the corresponding equation.

-Now is when the choice on the supports of the $F_{(i),m+k}$ makes sense.
-Start at the last equation by solving $F_{(1),m}$ and replace its value in the preceding equation, and do this with the polynomial $F_{(i),m+k}$ assumed to have a maximal support until we reach the $w_0$-th equation.
-Assume that every unused polynomial $F_{(i),m+k}$ vanishes (again this assumption does not simplify too much the system).
-As a consequence of all that, we reduce ourselves to deal with a newer system of only $w_0$ equations, consisting of the first $w_0-1$ ones of the preceding system and a new $w_0$-th equation, namely
+Now is when the choice of the supports of the $F_{(i),m+k}$ makes sense.
+Start at the last equation of \eqref{sistema} by solving $F_{(1),m}$ and replace its value in the preceding equation, and do this with the polynomial $F_{(i),m+k}$ having a maximal support until we reach the $w_0$th equation.
+Assume that every unused polynomial $F_{(i),m+k}$ vanishes (again this assumption does not endanger the generality of the proof).
+As a consequence of all that, we reduce ourselves to dealing with a newer system of only $w_0$ equations, consisting of the first $w_0-1$ equations of the preceding system and a new $w_0$th equation, namely